 Who else feels super sluggish right before their period?
 This is an extremely common symptom that we get.
 Your hormones are to blame...again!

-It’s probably the last thing you want to do, but exercising will actually help you.
-Like we mentioned above, being active increases your endorphins, so your mood and energy will be boosted naturally.
+It’s probably the last thing they want to do, but exercising will actually help your child.
+Like we mentioned above, being active increases your endorphins, so their mood and energy will be boosted naturally.

 7) Breast Tenderness and Swelling

-Get your most supportive bra ready!
-This will only be brief, but it’s a major sign your period is on its way.
-Your breasts might feel bigger and heavier, and they will be tender.
+Get your teen's most supportive bra ready!
+This will only be brief, but it’s a major sign that someone's period is on its way.
+Their breasts might feel bigger and heavier, and they will be tender.
 This will go away a day or two after the bleeding starts.

-So, once you notice these signs, you will want to be prepared for what’s about to happen.
-Here are a few tips and tricks to make sure you are ready for when your period comes to town:
+So, once you notice these signs, you will want to make sure your child is prepared for what’s about to happen.
+Here are a few tips and tricks to make sure you are ready for when their period comes to town:

-This is an easy way to help you know when your period is coming.
-It can also help you understand what is going on with your body, like when you’re ovulating.
-There are many apps you can download.
-Or you can do the old school way, and mark it in your calendar.
+This is an easy way to help them know when their period is coming.
+It can also help them understand what is going on with their body, like when they're ovulating.
+There are many apps you can download that can help your teen track their symptoms and cycle.
+Or they can do it the old school way, and mark it in their calendar.

-Read more about our period tracker app reviews on managing your cycle here.
+Read more about our period tracker app reviews on managing cycles here.
 Or download our free period tracker template here.

 Period proof underwear